benjohnson2001/DarkTerminal/README.md

 #### notes:

 WALTER fonts 1-8 are not used, every font specified in the theme uses the "Volume/pan label" font.

-I'm using the font "ClassicVGA,Medium,20" on mac.
-You can probably find an equivalent system font if you're on windows or linux.
+I'm using the font ClassicVGA, size 20.

 ![tcp](tcp.png)
 ![mcp](mcp.png)